 Manager and head of sales was George Jeffrey, salesmen Cal Dring and Jack Alexander.
 TV news photographers John Lark and Lorne Delinsky TV camera man, floor director, Allan Nykanen, Wilf (?) and Arnold (?) were also camera operators.
 Afternoon TV host Elinor Nicholson

-Bud (in disguise with cream pie in hand) teamed up with Cal to make a suprise visit to Elinore Nickolson's afternoon TV show.
+Bud Riley (in disguise with cream pie in hand) teamed up with Cal to make a surprise visit to Elinore Nickolson's afternoon TV show.
 The popular hostess turned the tables on Bud and re-directed the pie into his own face.

 Video and Audio clips from www.rockradioscrapbook.com and private collections of Doug Thompson, CHUM Archives, Charlie Ritenberg, Bill Dullmage, Bud Riley, Tom Fulton, Bob Carr, Westlyn Mather, Don Shuttleworth, David Ross, Mike Cleaver and others.